 Their Chile Rellenos are a family favorite with roasted Anaheim peppers stuffed with shredded cheddar, shredded jack, roasted red peppers, green onions and your choice of chicken or pork, served with red, green or con queso sauces.

 My favorite is the Machaca Tacos.
-I’ll even get them as take away for lunch the next day.
+I’ll even get them as a takeaway for lunch the next day.

 Their daily specials make this one of the best places to eat in Prescott.
-Any day of the week you can have a fun, festive time at the Office, making this the best place for Mexican food in Prescott.
+Any day of the week you can have a fun, festive time at the Office, making this the best place for Mexican food among the restaurants in Prescott.

 316 W Goodwin St. // 928-445-1070